 A Tenant's Rights to Landlord Repairs

-A tenant has a right to live a habitable rental property, but what about cosmetic or minor problems that an apartment or rental house has.
-What repairs are landlords forced to repair, and what kinds of repairs may a landlord ignore?
+A tenant has a right to live in a habitable rental property, but what about cosmetic or minor problems?
+Can landlords be forced to make these repairs?
+What kinds of repairs can a landlord ignore?

 There are minor problems that a landlord is not required by law to fix.
-These minor problems may include things like dripping faucets, running toilets, small holes in carpet, grimy grout or torn window screens.
-Even though these problems may be annoying for you, the tenant, to live with, your landlord may not be under any obligation to repair these issues.
+These minor problems can include things like dripping faucets, running toilets, small holes in the carpet, grimy grout, or torn window screens.
+Even though these problems may be annoying for the tenant to live with, a landlord may not be under any obligation to repair these issues.

-- Put it in writing.
-Landlord repairs of minor problems are taken care of more often when the request for the repair is made in writing.
-This is true for several reasons.
-First, by putting your request in writing, you give your landlord time to consider the request and how the repair might benefit him in the future.
-Second, requests in writing give you the opportunity to lay out a convincing argument, point by point.
-By writing down your request, you can show the landlord why it would be beneficial to paint the bathroom another color besides orange-streaked-with-blue.
-Making a persuasive argument can lead you to your desired result.
-Also, you can show how a fix would benefit the landlord.
-Lastly, by putting your request in writing, you are can show the landlord the potential for injury caused by a minor problem.
+- Put it in writing: Landlord repairs are handled more often when the request for the repair is made in writing.
+By putting your request in writing, you give your landlord time to consider the request and how the repair might benefit them in the future.
+It gives you a chance to make a convincing argument.
+And you can show the landlord the potential for injury caused by a minor problem.

-- Mediation.
-There are numerous free or low-cost mediation services that specialize in landlord-tenant relations.
-If your written request fails to get the repair done, you may want to seek out one of these mediation services.
-The service will get in touch with your landlord and invite him to come sit down with a neutral mediator to come to a resolution.
+- Mediation: There are free or low-cost mediation services that specialize in landlord-tenant relations.
+If your written request fails to get the repair done, talk to a mediation service.
+The service will get in touch with your landlord and invite them to sit down with a neutral mediator to come to a resolution.

-- Report your landlord.
-There are situations where a minor problem is actually a violation of some building or housing code.
-In these situations, if you have not had luck with the prior two tips, you may want to contact your local authority.
-These agencies can come out and inspect the problem and contact or fine the landlord regarding the issue.
-However, once you involve a governmental authority, you may sour the entire landlord-tenant relationship.
-This probably won't matter if you are only planning to stay in the rental unit for a few more months, but it will be hard if you plan on renting for many years.
+- Report your landlord: There are situations where a minor problem is actually a violation of a building or housing code.
+You may want to contact your local housing authority.
+These agencies can inspect the problem and may contact or fine the landlord.
+Once you involve a government authority, you may sour the landlord-tenant relationship.
+If you are only planning to stay in the rental unit for a few more months, that may not matter, but it will be hard if you plan on renting for many years.

-- Bring a lawsuit against your landlord.
-If nothing has worked, your last resort may likely be to bring a lawsuit against your landlord.
-In order to win your suit, you will need to prove that the problem resulted in a rental property that was not up to the value of the paid rent.
-If you can do so and win your suit, the judge will award you the difference between the rent you paid and the rent that should have been charged based on the condition of the rental property.
+- Bring a lawsuit against your landlord: If nothing has worked, your last resort may be to bring a lawsuit against your landlord.
+You will need to prove that because of the problem the rental property is not up to the value of the rent paid.
+If you can do so and win your lawsuit, the judge will award you the difference between the rent you paid and the rent that should have been charged based on the condition of the rental property.
 However, a lawsuit will most likely end any good relationship you may have with your landlord, which is why it should always be a last resort.

 Protect Your Right to Landlord Repairs: Contact an Attorney

-Landlord/tenant issues can quickly become contentious, which is why all communications should be carefully planned.
+Landlord/tenant issues can become contentious, which is why all communications should be carefully planned and in writing.
 A clear understanding of your rights and obligations will help you navigate the exchange successfully.
 Contact a local landlord-tenant law attorney to learn more about your rights as a tenant.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help